vmgustavo/vmgustavo.github.io/README.md

 </head>
 ```

+If the TAG is not working try debuging with https://tagassistant.google.com/

 ## Deploy

 [Astro docs](https://docs.astro.build/en/guides/deploy/) has a great section and breakdown of how to deploy your own Astro site on various platforms and their idiosyncrasies.